Axial Seamount Eruption Forecasting Experiment: Acknowledgements

 \section{Acknowledgements}

 This material is based upon work supported by the Ocean Observatories Initiative (OOI), a major facility fully funded by the U.S. National Science Foundation under Cooperative Agreement No.~2244833, and the Woods Hole Oceanographic Institution OOI Program Office.
-Q.L. is grateful for the National Academic Infrastructure for Supercomputing in Sweden (NAISS), partially funded by the Swedish Research Council through grant agreement no. 2022-06725.
-Q.L., P.S., and D.S. acknowledge partial support from the Norwegian Water Resources and Energy Directorate (NVE).
+Q.L.\ is grateful for support from the European Research Council (ERC) under the European Union’s Horizon Europe programme (ERC Consolidator Grant, grant no.\ 101232311) for the project ``Unified framework for modelling progressive to catastrophic failure in fractured media (FORECAST)''.
+Q.L. and D.S. acknowledge partial support from the Norwegian Water Resources and Energy Directorate (NVE).
 D.S. acknowledges funding by the National Natural Science Foundation of China (Grant No. T2350710802 and U2039202), and the Center for Computational Science and Engineering at Southern University of Science and Technology.
 W.W.C. and S.N. acknowledge funding from US National Science Foundation awards (Grant No. OCE-2226488 and 2226445).